xBrowi/xBrowi/README.md

 ### About me
-* Always learning C++
+* Physics BSc student
-* 18 years old
+* Deep sky astrophotographer
-* I enjoy deep sky astrophotography
+* 20 years old
-* Maths, physics, and computer science are my things
+* Maths, physics, and computer science enjoyer

 <!--
 **xBrowi/xBrowi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.